visgl/deck.gl/docs/get-started/using-standalone.md

 It exposes two global objects `deck` and `luma`.
 Any exports from the deck.gl core can be accessed by `deck.<Class>`.

-The scripting API's [DeckGL](../api-reference/core/deckgl.md) class extends the core `Deck` class with some additional features such as Mapbox or Maplibre integration.
+The scripting API's [DeckGL](../api-reference/core/deckgl.md) class extends the core `Deck` class with some additional features such as Mapbox or MapLibre integration.

 <Tabs groupId="map-library">
   <TabItem value="mapbox" label="Mapbox">